-Microsoft Windows XP, Vista, and 7 Mac OS ■ Linux Unix The names of common operating systems should be consistently formatted.
-Use "Microsoft Windows" for all Microsoft operating systems, never just Microsoft or Windows.
+Microsoft Windows XP, Vista, and 7 Mac OS ■ Linux ■ Unix The names of common operating systems should be consistently formatted.
+Use "Microsoft Win- dows" for all Microsoft operating systems, never just Microsoft or Windows.
 Use "Mac OS" or "Mac OS X" for Apple operating systems; assume Mac OS as the default if OS X isn't specified.
 Related grant number Grant number for the funding that contributed to the development of the database.
 For example: 'U24 RR 029825'.
-Related Publication Refers to any protocols, journal articles, or patents that contain database information.
-For or Documentation the purposes of annotation, websites are not considered documents and should be entered into the Website(s) field instead.
-Related Software Software that is used to operate the database or analyze the data output from the data- base.
+Related Pub- Refers to any protocols, journal articles, or patents that contain database information.
+For the pur- lication or Doc- poses of annotation, websites are not considered documents and should be entered into the Web- umentation site(s) field instead.
+Related Soft- ware Software that is used to operate the database or analyze the data output from the database.
 Version Should contain the version designation associated with the database.
-This is often a numeral followed by a decimal and another numeral, for example, "2.1".
+This is often a numeral fol- lowed by a decimal and another numeral, for example, " $2.1$ ".
 Website(s) The web address or addresses pertaining to the database, if applicable.
 Comments Not visible in search.
 Use this field for notes about the record or comments intended for reviewers.
-Possible uses include explanations for missing information in the record, or other notes about the annotation process. ~ Curator Note Not visible in search.
+Possible uses include explanations for missing information in the record, or other notes about the annotation process. • Curator Note Not visible in search.
 Curators should use this field for notes about the record.
-While com- ments are not necessary for minor corrections such as typos, capitalization, migrating infor- mation to a different field, and so on; any major changes to the record should be documented along with the name or initials of the curator who made them. ~ 1
+While comments are not necessary for minor corrections such as typos, capitalization, migrating information to a different field, and so on; any major changes to the record should be documented along with the name or initials of the curator who made them. ~